 You don’t have to make a down payment with this loan, and it can be relatively easy to qualify.
 In addition, you won’t have to pay PMI.

 - Low closing costs

 - $424,100 loan maximum limit in most areas

 Don’t Miss: 15 Tips From Real First-Time Homebuyers

 State First-Time Homebuyer Programs

 Each state has its own programs designed to help first-time homebuyers.
-Learn about four different, state-specific programs to find the programs your state offers.
+Learn about four different, state-specific programs to see what types of programs might be available to you.

 The first program is designed specifically for teachers, firefighters, emergency medical services personnel, police, correctional officers and veterans.
 The latter program is for those with low- to moderate-income levels.